 Economic Environment(0 = best, 30 = worst)

-The constitution provides for freedom of the press, but many types of speech are considered to be criminal offenses, including incitement to ethnic hatred and violence, for which the government has been known to hand down harsh prison sentences.
-Libel is generally punishable only by monetary fines, following legal improvements made by the government in 2001.
+The constitution provides for freedom of the press, but several types of expression are considered to be criminal offenses, including incitement to ethnic hatred and violence.
+Following legal reforms in 2001, many press offenses are punishable by fines rather than imprisonment, including libel and publishing “false news.”
 Nonetheless, these fines are often excessive and quickly handed down to publications critical of the government.
-Local stringers for international media outlets, as well as those employed by the state-run media, sometimes have their accreditation revoked if their reporting was perceived to portray the government in a bad light.
+Local stringers for international media outlets, as well as those employed by the state-run media, have in the past had their accreditation revoked if their reporting was perceived to portray the government in a bad light.

-In 2005, over 15 private weekly newspapers published in Brazzaville and provided scrutiny of the government, though few were readily available in rural areas.
-There were no reported incidents of interference by authorities with the work of the private press, although government journalists are not independent and are expected to report positively on government activities and priorities.
+In 2006, over 15 private weekly newspapers published in the capital, Brazzaville, and provided some scrutiny of the government, though few were readily available in rural areas.
 Officially, the state does not publish its own newspapers, but a number of publications are believed to be allied with the regime of President Denis Sassou-Nguesso.
 Radio remains the best means of reaching large audiences nationwide.
-The government has been slow to loosen its grip on the broadcast sector and continues to run three radio stations, Radio Congo, Radio Brazzaville, and Radio FM, and one television station, Tele Congo.
-Political parties are not permitted to own radio stations or television channels, and though several private radio and television stations have won permission to broadcast in recent years, they all present pro-government views.
-Nevertheless, a wide range of satellite television connections is freely available.
-In the most recent census taken in 2003, there were 46 registered internet hosts and 15,000 registered users in Congo; the government is not known to restrict online traffic or content.
+The government has been slow to loosen its grip on the broadcast sector and continues to run three radio stations and one television station.
+Political parties are not permitted to own radio stations or television channels; and although several private radio and television stations have won permission to broadcast in recent years, they rarely criticize the government.
+In 2006, little more than 1 percent of the population was able to access the internet, amounting to 50,000 people, few of whom resided outside of urban areas; the government is not known to restrict online traffic or content.